t-data-h/tdh-gcp/ansible/README-tdh-ansible.md

 ## TDH Assets

-There are a few separate projects that make up *TDH* and it's environment.
+There are a few projects that make up the *TDH* distribution and it's environment.
 The cluster ecosystem is distributed as a binary package that is deployed to
 ***/opt/TDH*** (by default).
-TDH itself will have binary components for Hadoop, HDFS and Yarn, HBase, Hive, Kafka, and Spark primarily, though additional components such as Hue, Solr, Oozie and/or Zeppelin can also be easily incorporated.
+The TDH binary will have the components for Hadoop, HDFS and Yarn, HBase, Hive, Kafka, and Spark primarily, though additional components such as Hue, Solr, Oozie and/or Zeppelin could or can also be incorporated.

-* **TDH-MGR** is the main project for the TDH distribution and while it doesn't contain any of the Apache project binaries, it provides the details for creating a TDH distribution.
+- **TDH-MGR**  is the primary project for the TDH distribution and while it does not contain any of the Apache project binaries, it provides the details for creating a TDH distribution.
 The *tdh-mgr* project provides support scripts for managing the cluster and installs as an overly to /opt/TDH.
-The TDH tarball asset *TDH.tar.gz* is essentially a snapshot of TDH installation, and the *tdh-mgr* tarball is the overlay.
+The TDH tarball

-* **TDH-CONFIG** is not so much a project as it is a repository for tracking cluster configurations.
-Similar to *tdh-mgr* it will install by running an rsync command to overlay the new configs on top of an existing TDH installation.
+  *TDH.tar.gz* is essentially a snapshot of a TDH installation, and the *tdh-mgr* tarball is the overlay.

+- **TDH-CONFIG** is a repository for tracking cluster configurations.
+Similar to *tdh-mgr* it will install by running an rsync command to overlay the configs on top of an existing TDH installation.
 Within the *tdh-config* directory would be subdirectories named after the specific cluster deployment/env and the related ecosystem configurations.
   ```
   tdh-config
        |